wilfred05777/skinet2025-NC/README.md

 - ` issue on my end https://localhost:4200/orders/2003 `
 ```
 - always loading and not showing any population of data from stripe in the UI/UX

+- working redo the payment process and its all good tested only once
 ```